kubeshop/tracetest/docs/installing.md

 Our CLI offers an **install wizard** that helps with the process.
 It helps not only to setup tracetest itself, but all the tools needed to observe your application.

-Use it to install locally using Docker Compose or to a local or remote Kubernetes cluster.
+Use the install wizard to install Tracetest locally using Docker Compose or to a local or remote Kubernetes cluster.
 It installs all the tools required to set up the desired environment and creates all the configurations, tailored to your case.

 ## CLI Installation